-This is why media literacy is critically important for our children.
+This is why media literacy is critically important for our kids’ body image.
 Health fads may seem harmless, but our kids are consuming them at increasingly alarming rates.
-Our culture of assigning moral judgement to food – celery juice is “good” and carbs are “bad” – is creating massive problems for our children at a critical time in their physical and emotional development.
+Our culture of assigning moral judgement to food like celery juice is “good” and carbs are “bad” creates massive problems for our children at a critical time in their physical and emotional development.

-Media literacy is critical in this time of food and body wars, because our kids are being constantly bombarded with information that is misleading and false.
-The confusion caused by this information can encourage our children to restrict foods they love and ban foods that are actually good for their bodies out of fear of doing something wrong according to “wellness culture.”
+Media literacy is critical in this time of food and body wars.
+Our kids are being constantly bombarded with information that is misleading and false.
+The confusion caused by this information can encourage our children to restrict foods they love and ban foods that are actually good for their bodies.
+This is out of fear of doing something wrong according to “wellness culture.”

 It’s not just weight loss

 Instagram is full of before-and-after images and direct weight loss promotions.
 Every other wellness post mentions weight loss as a “surprise benefit” of eating a certain way.

 But intentional weight loss is actually worse for the body than staying the same weight.
 This is due to the tremendous stress that weight loss puts on the body.
 Additionally, weight cycling occurs in 95%of cases of intentional weight loss.
 Finally, intentional weight loss increases the risk of eating disorders.

 But we don’t just need to worry about weight loss on Instagram.
 We need to worry about all the food fads, including celery juices, cleanses, detox teas, nutritional supplements, appetite suppressants, and more.

 All of these trends lack scientific evidence and can even cause harm.
 They can support eating disorders by supporting the idea that the body must be controlled, hacked, tweaked, and optimized by external factors.
 These trends support diet culture and weight stigma.